aarons/obsidian-simple-note-chat/README.md

 This is configurable in settings.

-The `<hr>` html tag was chosen as it's rarely used in an actual markdown note, and makes it easy to see where each message starts and ends.
-The other horizontal lines (`---`, `___`, or `***`) could be part of a message or response, so the plugin would parse it incorrectly.
+A horizontal rule is used because it makes it easy to see where each message starts and ends.
+But you can configure any text sequence to be used as the separator.

-If you are using an LLM to write html code and it writes a horizontal rule, then the parsing would probably break.
-An option could be added to not parse anything in codeblocks, but for now the parsing code is kept simple.
+The `<hr>` html tag was chosen because it is rarely used in markdown notes.
+The other horizontal rules (`---`, `___`, or `***`) also work just fine, but they are more likely to be part of an AI response or content, which the plugin would then parse incorrectly when attributing messages.

 ### Archiving a Chat (`gg`)